opussf/INeed/FEATURE.md

 # Feature

+## combatHide
+Add an option to hide in combat.

 ## Tithe
 This has been an idea for ages, but it was stymied by the classic 'give it a name' problem.
 I've decided to go with the term 'tithe', even though it conotates the wrong details, specifically that the amount is paid to an external entity.